call-learning/bigbluebutton_mock/README.md

    define('TEST_MOD_BIGBLUEBUTTONBN_MOCK_SERVER', "http://localhost:8001/hash" . sha1($CFG->wwwroot));
    ```

+### Moodle Docker
+The [Moodle Docker](https://github.com/moodlehq/moodle-docker) testing environment contains in-built support for running and
+configuring the mock server (since [#241](https://github.com/moodlehq/moodle-docker/pull/241)).

+In order to do so, simply export the `MOODLE_DOCKER_BBB_MOCK` environment variable prior to starting the containers.

 ## More information
 All endpoints must be prefixed with a serverID to allow for parallel runs, for example: